MKRhere/mail/README.md

 This is a personal project to read emails from my inbox via IMAP and send them to a Telegram chat.
 Feel free to use it or adapt it as a starting point for your own project.

 It's event-driven, so it picks up new emails as they come in.
 Upon encountering errors, it will automatically retry after 1s.
-Last seen email's seq is stored in a KV store, so it will pick up from where it left off even after a restart.
+Last seen email's uid is stored in a KV store, so it will pick up from where it left off even after a restart.

 This project uses Bun, and relies on `bun:sqlite` for the KV store.
 It won't work with Node or Deno.